MaxfieldEngland/gossamer-client-android/README.md

 * Implement UsersSavedPosts table to link users and posts
 * Implement some form of location data to Events table
 * Implement images in profiles and posts…. somehow
 * Create a DailyMessages table, with add and get services.
-Configure selection service to first search for a designated day, and otherwise pick at random specifically from undated messages.
+Configure selection service to first search for a designated day, and otherwise pick at random specifically from undated message.
 * Find a way to coordinate random DailyMessage selection in a manner that’s consistent for all users.

 ###### Frontend: